1011X/rever/README.md

 ### Note about assertions

-Assertions should allow a statement running in reverse to determine which branch to take for conditionals or what the starting condition is in loops.
+Assertions should allow a statement running in reverse to determine what value a variable should have at the end of its life, which branch to take for conditionals, or what the starting condition is in loops.

 In conditionals, they should reflect what changes the first code block made to the variables.
 If the variables being tested aren't changed in either branch of code, then you can safely have the assertion be the same as the test.
 If variables in the test *are* being changed, the assertion *cannot* be the same as the test, and must reliably choose which branch should execute when going in reverse.